catalogicsoftware/cloudcasa-rancher-extension/README.md

 1) Ensure you are running the Rancher version 2.10.0 or later.
 2) Ensure you have access to an admin user.

-You have three different options to install the CloudCasa Rancher Extension, **you only need to do one of these to use the extension**.
+You have are different options to install the CloudCasa Rancher Extension, **you only need to do one of these to use the extension**.

 ### Add a Repository
 1) Log into Rancher.